Choosing a house is emotional. Choosing the right neighborhood for family life is strategic.

 Talk to people who live there

-Ask a few residents what they like, what they’d change, and whether there are any recurring issues.
-You’ll get more useful insight than you will from a sales pitch.
+Ask a few residents what they like, what they would change, and whether there are any recurring issues.
+You will get more useful insight than you will from a sales pitch.

 The street matters as much as the neighborhood